jamesallardice/jslint-error-explanations/message-articles/es5-option.md

 The "ES5 option is now set per default" error is thrown when JSHint (version 2.0.0 and above only) encounters **the `es5` option with a value of `true`**.
-Here's an example in which we set the `es5` option so we can use reserved words as property identifers (which was not allowed in ES3):
+Here's an example in which we set the `es5` option so we can use reserved words as property identifiers (which was not allowed in ES3):

 <!---
 {